Eugene White’s Model of Communication Example With Pros and Cons

 The talk show program is an example situation of Eugene White’s stages of oral communication.
 In talk show programs, the speaker and host follow eight stages of communication, including thinking, symbolizing, expressing, transmitting, receiving, decoding, feedbacking, and monitoring the context.

-The bargaining between buyers and sellers is an example situation of Eugene White’s model.
-In this communication context, a circular conversation occurs reciprocally.
+The bargaining between buyers and sellers is an example situation of Eugene White's model.
+In hardball negotiation, a circular conversation occurs reciprocally.

-In addition, small group discussion is an example situation of White’s model.
+In addition, small group discussion is an example situation of White's model of communication.
 Many people converse recurrently.
+The group members monitor the discussion and provide their thoughts.

-Finally, the interview session is an example situation for White’s communication model.
+Finally, the interview session is an example situation for White's communication model.
 The interviewer asks several questions to assess the applicant.
-Sometimes, the applicants follow the STAR interview questions and answer samples to reply to the interviewer.
-The communication process is circular.
+Similarly, the applicants reply to the interviewer which produces two-way communication.
+The communication process is circular and both parties provide feedback.

 Eugene White's Model of Communication Example, Explanation, Elements and Advantages, and Disadvantages.
 Eugene White's Model 1960